hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.card.create.md

 ## Roles

 Roles are only used by playground when interacting with {{site.data.conrefs.hlf_full}} to determine which card to use when performing the 2 step action of installing new business networks and then either starting or upgrading that business network.
-Whenever a business network is first deployed or new changes deployed, the mew business network is first installed onto the Peer(s) and then a start or upgrade is requested.
+Whenever a business network is first deployed or new changes are deployed, the new business network is first installed onto the peer(s) and then a start or upgrade is requested.

 In order to perform an installation of a business network, a card with the `PeerAdmin` role is used.
 To perform a start or upgrade of the business network a card with the `ChannelAdmin` role is used.